+Subject Food Preparation and Nutrition GCSE

+Syllabus Number 8093

+Exam Board Eduqas/WJEC

-Subject Food Preparation and Nutrition GCSE Syllabus Number 8093 Exam Board Eduqas/WJEC Course Content The new food preparation and nutrition GCSE is an exciting and creative course which focuses on practical cooking skills.
-The course will ensure that students develop an understanding of nutrition, food provenance, the working characteristics of food ingredients and food safety.
-Students will learn about British and international cuisines Areas of study: Nutrition Food, health, safety and hygiene Food preparation, cooking and presentation Nutrition and menu planning Costing and portion control Specialist equipment Time planning Food provenance Cooking methods Scientific food compounds This course is for students who are interested in catering and the related industries.
-This course will not only teach students how to prepare, cook and serve a wide range of healthy and nutritious dishes from around the world, it will also teach students the science behind food and nutrition.
-Students learn a wide variety of culinary skills, how to present and serve food, and how to shop for food that is in season.
-They also learn about the range of jobs available and the environmental impact of food preparation.
-Students will be sometimes expected to supply additional ingredients on top of the basic ones the school supplies.
-Course Structure - n year 9 and 10 students will work practically to build a range of essential food preparation skills as required by the specification.
+The new Food Preparation and Nutrition GCSE is an exciting and creative course which covers food commodities, practical cooking skills and methods, nutrition and the science behind cooking.
+The course will also ensure that students develop an understanding of the relationship between diet and health, food provenance and the factors affecting food choice, the working characteristics of food ingredients and food safety and hygiene.
+Students will learn about culinary traditions and cuisines from around the world.

+Areas of study: Food commodities Principles of Nutrition Diet and Good Health The science of food Where food comes from Cooking and food preparation

+This course is for students who are interested in the food industry, nutrition, catering and the related industries.
+This course will not only teach students how to prepare, cook and serve a wide range of healthy and nutritious dishes using a range of techniques, it will also teach students the science behind food and nutrition.
+Students learn a wide variety of culinary skills, how to present and serve food.
+They also learn about the environmental, ethical and economic effects of food preparation.
+Students will sometimes have to supply additional ingredients on top of the basic ones the school supplies.
+They are expected to take their food home, taste and evaluate it.

+In year 9 and 10 students will work practically to build a range of essential food preparation skills as required by the specification.

 Students will learn the theory for nutritional needs and health, they will test, analyse and evaluate their findings.

 In year 10 students will complete mock non-examination assessments in preparation for year 11.
 For example task 1 might be to investigate the use of raising agents in baked products.
 Task 2 might be to plan, prepare and cook a range of dishes from the Mediterranean traditions.

+Year 11

-Year 11 Students will complete their non-examination assessments this year, task 1 in the autumn term and task 2 in the spring term.
-For each task students will be able to select from a choice of three tasks set externally by the exam board.
-Both tasks will require written coursework which is made up of research, investigating, trialling, time planning, analysing and evaluating. n May/June of year 11 students will sit a written theory exam with 50% of the final mark.
+Students will complete their non-examination assessments this year, task 1 in the autumn term and task 2 in the spring term.
+For each task students will be able to select from a choice of two tasks set externally by the exam board.
+Both tasks will require written coursework which is made up of research, investigating, trialling, time planning, analysing and evaluating.

+In May/June of year 11 students will sit a written theory exam with 50% of the final mark.